JayshriSatote/Wordpress-deplyment-test/README.md

 tar xzvf latest.tar.gz

+4.Automation
+-Jenkins-github ingtegration

-4- creating docker image
+-creating docker image

 docker build -t <tag to be given to image> <location where dockerfile is>

-5- kubernetes commands:

-kubectl apply -f <filename>

-kubectl get deployments

-kubectl get service

-kubectl get pods